Drunken Angel

 Story & Plot Summary: Drunken Angel

-Quick Plot Summary: Drunken Angel is a Drama film that explores complex human emotions and relationships through detailed character development.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 1948, Drunken Angel is a Drama film directed by Akira Kurosawa.
+The narrative explores complex human emotions and relationships through detailed character development.
+This summary provides a scannable look at the movie's central conflict involving Takashi Shimura.

 Ending Explained: Drunken Angel